goodoid/gensynth/README.md

     a.
 Run the script: `create-runai-secret.sh`.

 6. Set the values file in the helm-charts with the relevant configuration.
+7. If want to configure other load balancer port than the default 80, need to do the following (for example port 81):

+   a. `kubectl edit runaiconfig -n runai`

+   b.
+Add the following configuration under `spec:`
+    ```
+      nginx-ingress:
+        controller:
+          service:
+            ports:
+              http: 81
+    ```

+   c.
+Wait and verify until `kubectl get svc -n runai | grep LoadBalancer` shows port 81. should be something like this: `81:30322/TCP,443:32301/TCP`

+   d.
+Add to values file: `port: 81`

-7. Run the helm install script to deploy the application: `helm-upgrade.sh`
+8. Run the helm install script to deploy the application: `helm-upgrade.sh`
-8. Verify all pods are allocated and running.
+9. Verify all pods are allocated and running.
-9. Download packages folder
+10. Download packages folder
-10. Replace gs-install-packages.sh file: cp packages-override/gs-install-packages.sh packages
+12. Replace gs-install-packages.sh file: cp packages-override/gs-install-packages.sh packages
-11. Run `install-packages.sh`
+13. Run `install-packages.sh`
-12. Add the DNS records to your DNS.
+14. Add the DNS records to your DNS.
 Run `kubectl get service` - the external of GenSynth Application should be added to the DNS.

     <br/>
     <br/>